openshift/enhancements/enhancements/machine-health-checking.md

 ## Summary

-Enable opt in for automated health checking and remediation of unhealthy nodes backed by machines.
+Enable opt in for automated health checking and remediation of unhealthy nodes backed by machines. a.k.a. node auto repair.

 ## Motivation

-Reduce administrative overhead to run a cluster and ability to respond to failures of machines.
+Reduce administrative overhead to run a cluster and ability to respond to failures of machines and keep the nodes healthy.

 ### Goals